highvoltag3/x-clonezf/README.md

 - Posts are limited to 280 characters (enforced client and server-side)
 - Pagination uses offset-based approach for simplicity
-- Authentication uses JWT tokens passed in Authorization headers
+- Authentication uses Supabase's built-in client-side authentication with RLS policies
 - RLS policies ensure users can only modify their own content